 County Weed Programs

 The Colorado Department of Agriculture works closely with the state’s 64 counties to manage noxious weeds.
-State Noxious Weed Management Plans are developed with the use of mapping information provided by the counties, and each plan is discussed and finalized with their participation.
-Local weed management information can be obtained from County Weed Managers and Coordinators displayed in the Google map below.
+State noxious weed management plans are developed with the use of mapping information provided by the counties, and each plan is discussed and finalized with their participation.
+Local weed management information can be obtained from county weed managers and coordinators displayed on the Google map below.

 Colorado List B Weed Management Plans by Counties

 "Containment" means maintaining an intensively managed buffer zone that separates infested regions, where suppression activities prevail, from largely uninfested regions, where eradication activities prevail.
-Containment map figures.
+These managed buffer zones are referred to as containment areas.
+Within containment areas, Suppression is the management strategy.
+Outside of the containment area, Elimination towards Eradication is the management strategy.
+Containment map figures (effective 12/30/15).

 "Suppression" means reducing the vigor of noxious weed populations within an infested region, decreasing the propensity of noxious weed species to spread to surrounding lands, and mitigating the negative effects of noxious weed populations on infested lands.
 Suppression efforts may employ a wide variety of integrated management techniques.